ewasm/testnet/README.md

 The config is in [ewasm-testnet-geth-config.json](ewasm-testnet-geth-config.json)

-This section describes how to run geth node with ewasm backend.
+This section describes how to run geth node with the Hera backend.

 The key component to add ewasm to geth is [EVMC](https://github.com/ethereum/evmc).
 Aleth supports EVMC out of the box, but geth not yet.